fieldtrip/website/faq/triggers.md

 ---
 title: How can I check or decipher the sequence of triggers in my data?
+category: faq
-tags: [faq, trigger, trialfun, preprocessing]
+tags: [trigger, trialfun, preprocessing]
 ---

 # How can I check or decipher the sequence of triggers in my data?